Nuclear Power in South Africa

 Radioactive waste management

-The 2008 National Radioactive Waste Disposal Institute Act provides for the establishment of a National Radioactive Waste Disposal Institute which will manage radioactive waste disposal in South Africa.
-The responsibility for nuclear waste disposal has been discharged by Necsa until now.
+The 2008 National Radioactive Waste Disposal Institute Act provides for the establishment of a National Radioactive Waste Disposal Institute (NRWDI) to be responsible for radioactive waste disposal in South Africa.
+Establishment of this was announced in March 2014.

-Necsa has been operating the national repository for low- and intermediate-level wastes at Vaalputs in the Northern Cape province.
+Necsa had been operating the national repository for low- and intermediate-level wastes at Vaalputs in the Northern Cape province.
 This was commissioned in 1986 for wastes from Koeberg and is financed by fees paid by Eskom.
+From about 2008 this Vaalputs facility became the National Radioactive Waste Disposal facility, and continued to be managed by Necsa until 2014 when NRWDI was set up.
 Some low- and intermediate-level waste from hospitals, industry and Necsa itself is disposed of at Necsa's Pelindaba site.

 Regulation and safety